elegant-h2020/ELEGANT-Planner/ocludify_ML_gnns/README.md

       - For each filename, inside the **kfolder**, where the llvm ir code exists, if there is any row of the team dataframe, with the same kernel name, I keep the rows in a new dataframe.
 So, *I create a new dataframe, corresponding to all the runs of the kernels of the kfolder (kfold_df)*.  <br>
       - I'm doing the same with the **testforlder**, so as to *create a new dataframe, corresponding to all the runs of the kernels that belong to the testfolder*.

+   - ```def kfolds_split(kfold_df, k)``` <br>

+      - For the cross validation, I need to create the *k chunks*.
+I'm taking the **kfold_df** dataframe (kfolder_cpu, kfolder_gpu), and at first I shuffle the rows.
+Then I split the dataframe into k parts that have equal size.
+From this function I return the *k chunks*.

+   - ```def makedirectories(args,chunks)``` <br>

+      - I create **dynamically directories**, so for range (0, kfold), I create the directories 0, 1, 2, ... kfold (ex.kfold=5).
+For every chunk, I have to save its data into every corresponding directory.
+So, for the data from chunk0, I have to first copy the llvm ir files from kfolder_cpu (or kfolder_gpu), into the directory of chunk0.
+Then for these runs I create a new csv, called cpu.csv (or gpu.csv).

+         (*Instead of splitting the kfolds ir files based on kernels, I split the ir files of the kfolds based on runs*).

+         ex.
+I want to split randomly in chunks the files inside the kfolder_cpu.
+I'm taking the rows of team1_cpu.csv (after converting it into dataframe), and if there is a row belonging to some of the k_i, create the corresponding csv.

  ```mermaid